 Rational decision making model

-The rational decision making model is ideal for solving complex problems that require a make-or-break decision.
+Best for: The rational decision making model is ideal for solving complex problems that require a make-or-break decision.
 This model involves a lot of research and discussion and requires you to work in sequence.
-This model only works if you have the time to sit down as a team and methodically work through the best course of action.

 Steps of the rational decision making model: